jhower786/imathas_web_guide/index.md

     </li>
     <li class="accordion-navigation"><a class="accordion-link" href="#panel-1-5" aria-expanded="false">Example: Writing a custom multiple-choice question</a>
       <div class="content" id="panel-1-5">
-       1) Click on the arrow to the right of the assignment and select "Questions" from the drop-down menu <br>
+       1) Click on the arrow to the right of the assignment and select "Questions" from the drop-down menu: <br>
        <img class="livepollimg" src="./img/Custom pic 1.png" alt="sample picture" >
-       2)	Click on “Add New Question” <br>
+       2)	Click on “Add New Question”: <br>
        <img class="livepollimg" src="./img/Custom pic 2.png" alt="sample picture" >
-       3)	Click on “Tutorial Style Editor” <br>
+       3)	Click on “Tutorial Style Editor”: <br>
        <img class="livepollimg" src="./img/Custom pic 3.png" alt="sample picture" >
        4)	In “Description” write the name of the question <br>
        5)	In “Use Rights” we suggest changing it “Allow use , use as template, no modifications” <br>